-Although Aristides de Sousa Mendes died in poverty, his heirs have banded together with community members to share his story.
+Although Aristides de Sousa Mendes died in poverty, supported by donations from the Jewish community, his heirs have banded together with community members to share his story.
 You can read all about it on the site of the Sousa Mendes Foundation.
-The movie has been shown at many Jewish Film Festivals and private screenings.
+In addition, the movie premiered at many Jewish Film Festivals and private screenings.

 You can only see the movie by contacting the Sousa Mendes Foundation.